Capitale de la Haibun Contest

 Theme: Poems entered should encompass the theme of "pain and/or love and loss."
 This is open, but not limited to several types of pain, including: personal, historical, social, romantic, etc.

-Poetic Form: We are looking for experimental haibun that push the boundaries of the form and are rooted in absurdism, dadaism, surrealism, expressionism, etc.
+Poetic Form: We are looking for experimental haibun that push the boundaries of the form and are rooted in absurdism, dadaism, surrealism, expressionism, existentialism, or nihilism.

 Entries: Poets may submit 1-3 haibun on the appropriate theme.